Does Brain Injury Affect Intelligence? Discover Why IQ Drops, Then Gets Better

 • Restlessness

-• Problems with holding a conversation
+• Problems holding a conversation

 Attention is considered the building block of learning.
 That is why it is critical to find ways to overcome attention problems after brain injury.

-3. Organization Problems
+3. Organization Challenges

 After a TBI, the brain can have difficulty organizing new information, which will make things much harder to process.